 Reclaiming Your Clay

-Squash clay onto the plaster bat so there are no sharp edges and put your initials on it.
+If you throw a pot you are not happy with you should reclaim the clay.
+Squash the clay onto the plaster bat so there are no sharp edges and put your initials on it.
 The fan may get turned on, so don’t let your clay get too dry.
 Bag your scrap and wedge it before using it again.

 Notebook / Journal / Sketchbook